neighborhood

 And gnomes watching our every move.

-The past few summers I’ve made it a point to take long walks around Albion’s neighborhoods.
-The challenge is to find the photo-worthy among every day life: yards, signs, porches, etc.
+For the past few summers, I’ve made it a point to take long walks around Albion’s neighborhoods.
+The challenge is to find the photo-worthy in everyday life: yards, signs, porches, etc.

 It just goes to show that no matter how “boring” you think your area is, there’s always something to find.